Do I have to have any special

 You

-may enter a donation amount when you fill out the trip application
+may enter a donation amount when you fill out the trip registration form, or

 Back